oliviervalentin/moodle-mod_stickynotes/README.md

 When creating an activity, teacher can define several features or limitation :
 - capability to create a note with different background color
+- choose colors to use in activity between the 6 default colors
+- add a meaning for every color
 - limit the number of notes a user can create
 - limit the number of votes a user can do
+- enable the rotate effect.

 This activity is anonymous for student : no names appears.
 But teachers can choose to viewing creator names for thier own use.